 Comedy visionary Mark Breslin opens the original Yuk Yuk’s in the basement Pine Room of The 519, featuring performances by Howie Mandel and Jim Carrey.

-At the Second Annual Meeting, The 519 passes a resolution recognizing the rights of neighbourhood “street people” to legitimate use of the centre.
+At the second Annual Meeting, The 519 passes a resolution recognizing the rights of people experiencing homeless in the neighbourhood to legitimate use of the centre.
 In the May newsletter, Millie Greenfield, a member of the North Jarvis Community Association, urges members not to “disregard the activist political roots from which we have grown.”

-Following the infamous bathhouse raids by Toronto police, the Right to Privacy Committee and Gaycare are developed, bringing many LGBTQ advocacy groups to The 519.
+Following the infamous bathhouse raids by Toronto police, the Right to Privacy Committee and Gaycare are developed, bringing many 2SLGBTQ+ advocacy groups to The 519.

 The Hassle Free Clinic holds its first ever meeting at The 519, and goes on to establish free medical and counselling services in sexual health.
-The 519 also launches Zami, an interactive support group for blacks and West Indians in the gay community.
+The 519 also launches Zami, an interactive support group for 2SLGBTQ+ Black and West Indians communities.

 Kyle Rae becomes Executive Director of The 519.
 The City of Toronto agrees to provide funding to make the building wheelchair accessible.

-The 519’s request to the City’s Personnel Committee results in the extension of benefits to same sex spouses of City of Toronto employees, including those who work at The 519.
+The 519’s request to the City’s Personnel Committee results in the extension of benefits to same gender spouses of City of Toronto employees, including those who work at The 519.

 The AIDS Memorial designed by Toronto-based architect Patrick Fahn is unveiled in Cawthra Park, the result of a program run through The 519.

-Communities involved in the Campaign for Equal Marriage gather at The 519 every night in May and June before 10,000 people take to the streets on June 9th to protest the defeat of Bill 167, which would have provided same-sex couples with rights mostly equal to opposite-sex commonlaw couples.
+Communities involved in the Campaign for Equal Marriage gather at The 519 every night in May and June before 10,000 people take to the streets on June 9th to protest the defeat of Bill 167, which would have provided same-gender couples with rights mostly equal to opposite-gender common law couples.

 Bea Arthur hosts an event and accepts ceremonial cheques for The 519’s capital campaign from Labatt Breweries and Rogers Communications.

-The Older LGBT Program collaborates with the City of Toronto Long-Term Care Homes and Services Division to develop a toolkit for making long-term care facilities gay-friendly, and trains more than 400 staff and residents.
+The Older 2SLGBTQ+ Program collaborates with the City of Toronto Long-Term Care Homes and Services Division to develop a toolkit for making inclusive and affirming long-term care facilities, and trains more than 400 staff and residents.

 The 519 hosts the first Starry Night, a signature event that kicks off Pride weekend and raises money for programming at The 519 through an elegant party with celebrities, community leaders, and spectacular performances.

-The 519 celebrates a grand reopening after an extensive renovation led by Toronto philanthropist and leading member of the LGBT community, Salah Bachir.
+The 519 celebrates a grand reopening after an extensive renovation led by Toronto philanthropist and leading member of the 2SLGBTQ+ community, Salah J. Bachir, CM OOnt.
 The expansion includes the new Fabarnak Restaurant, a social enterprise and catering service that helps people facing employment barriers gain work experience.

-The 519 successfully submits a report to Toronto City Council seeking authorization to develop a sport and recreation centre aimed at promoting LGBTQ inclusion in sport.
+The 519 successfully submits a report to Toronto City Council seeking authorization to develop a sport and recreation centre aimed at promoting 2SLGBTQ+ inclusion in sport.

-The 519 hosts and becomes the trustee of the PrideHouse Toronto initiative, a collaborative of 15 organizations working together to ensure the 2015 Pan Am/Parapan American Games are the most LGBTQ-inclusive multi-sport Games in history.
+The 519 hosts and becomes the trustee of the PrideHouse Toronto initiative, a collaborative of 15 organizations working together to ensure the 2015 Pan Am/Parapan American Games are the most 2SLGBTQ+ inclusive multi-sport Games in history.